awsdocs/amazon-emr-release-guide/doc_source/emr-hbase-configure.md

 ### hbase\.hregion\.memstore\.flush\.size<a name="emr-hbase-hbase.hregion.memstore.flush.size"></a>

 This parameter governs the maximum size of memstore, in bytes, before it is flushed to disk\.
-By default, it is 64 MB\.
-If your workload consists of short bursts of write operations, you might want to increase this limit so all writes stay in memory during the burst and get flushed to disk later\.
+By default, it is `134217728`\.
+If your workload consists of short bursts of write operations, you might want to increase this limit so that all writes stay in memory during the burst and get flushed to disk later\.
 This can boost performance during bursts\.

 ```
 [